cameraui/sdk/go/docs/api/types.md

 	func (l *Logger) Attention(args ...any)

+Attention writes a highlighted entry that stands out in the log stream.

 <a name="Logger.CreateLogger"></a>
 ### func \(\*Logger\) CreateLogger

 	func (l *Logger) CreateLogger(opts *loggerOptions) *Logger

+CreateLogger derives a child logger for a specific target \(camera, sensor\).
+Prefix, plugin id and the debug/trace levels are inherited.

 <a name="Logger.Debug"></a>
 ### func \(\*Logger\) Debug

 	func (l *Logger) Debug(args ...any)

+Debug writes a diagnostic entry, dropped unless debug logging is enabled.

 <a name="Logger.Error"></a>
 ### func \(\*Logger\) Error

 	func (l *Logger) Error(args ...any)

+Error writes an entry for a failure or unexpected condition.

 <a name="Logger.Log"></a>
 ### func \(\*Logger\) Log

 	func (l *Logger) Log(args ...any)

+Log writes an informational entry.
+Arguments are formatted and joined with spaces.

+Example:

+	p.Logger.Log("connected to", host)

 <a name="Logger.Success"></a>
 ### func \(\*Logger\) Success

 	func (l *Logger) Success(args ...any)

+Success writes an entry confirming a completed operation.

 <a name="Logger.Trace"></a>
 ### func \(\*Logger\) Trace

 	func (l *Logger) Trace(args ...any)

+Trace writes a fine\-grained diagnostic entry, dropped unless trace logging is enabled.

 <a name="Logger.Warn"></a>
 ### func \(\*Logger\) Warn

 	func (l *Logger) Warn(args ...any)

+Warn writes an entry for a problem that does not stop execution.

 <a name="ModelSpec"></a>